With construction done, topsides integration next on the list for Woodside FPSO

 “The construction teams also successfully navigated the challenges posed by pandemic-related travel and logistical restrictions throughout 2021 and 2022, ensuring the FPSO remained on schedule for start-up at the Sangomar field in late 2023.”

-Woodside confirmed that the FPSO is now being relocated to Keppel Offshore & Marine’s Tuas Shipyard in Singapore.
+Woodside says that the FPSO is now being relocated to Keppel Offshore & Marine’s Tuas Shipyard in Singapore.
 As a reminder, Keppel was hired by MODEC a few months ago to complete topsides integration and support pre-commissioning and commissioning activities for this FPSO.

 Once completed and delivered to Woodside, the FPSO, which will have the capacity to process 100,000 barrels of oil per day, will be moored in waters approximately 780 metres deep and will be located approximately 100 km south of Dakar, Senegal.

-The Australian giant underscored that the Sangomar field development Phase 1 is currently around 70 per cent complete and will be Senegal’s first offshore oil project.
+The Australian giant underscores that the Sangomar field development Phase 1 is currently around 70 per cent complete and will be Senegal’s first offshore oil project.
 Woodside is the operator with an 82 per cent participating interest in the project, while its parent, Petrosen, holds the remaining 18 per cent.